iPhone 16 dummy models point to redesigned camera bump and new buttons

-Dummy models of the iPhone 16 and 16 Plus share the same size displays as the iPhone 15 and 15 Plus, according to MacRumors.
-On the other hand, iPhone 16 Pro and iPhone 16 Pro Max are expected to have larger display sizes.
+Dummy iPhone 16 and 16 PLus models share the same display sizes as the iPhone 15 and 15 Plus, according to MacRumors.
+On the other hand, iPhone 16 Pro and iPhone 16 Pro Max are expected to feature larger display sizes.

 According to previous rumours, Apple is redesigning the rear camera bump.
 The dummy models showcase a pill-like bump containing the wide and ultrawide lenses on both iPhone 16 models.
 The microphone is beside the camera, with the flash outside the bump.